Someone-42/ValheimCruncher/README.md

 # ValheimCruncher
-A Valheim utility project that aims to help in calculating results from various in-game scenarios (Basically an in-game optimizer)
+A Valheim utility project that aims to help in calculating numerical results from various in-game scenarios
+ * (Basically an optimizer)

+# Requires (or may require) :
+- python
+- numpy
+- matplotlib